-- When Baseball Digest asked Kansas City Chiefs catcher Bob Boone how he ignored an umpire's bad breath coming over his shoulder, he said, "The only way I can explain it is that it's an art form, rather than a science."
+- When Baseball Digest asked Kansas City Royals catcher Bob Boone how he ignored an umpire's bad breath coming over his shoulder, he said, "The only way I can explain it is that it's an art form, rather than a science."

 What formerly caused so much halitosis on the diamond?
 It may have been chewing tobacco, a habit once popular among baseball players and one that causes bad breath, tooth decay, gingivitis, periodontal disease and oral cancers.